 Well done children, you have made a great start to Autumn term 2.

-Spellings for spring term.
+Spellings for summer term.

 Each week the children will come home with a set of spellings.
 They will have a week in which to practise them before an informal test at school the following week.
 Should the children misplace their weekly spellings then please click on the word document below to find them.
 Please can the children's spelling books be in school every Tuesday.